I am always impressed by the organization of the lessons, and the art projects especially for the younger kids.

 Parent-Teacher Conferences

-Three times a year, developmental assessments of your child are completed using the OUNCE for Infants and Toddlers and the Work Sampling for Preschoolers, and are reviewed twice a year with the family.
-Other relevant work is typically shared with families at this time, too.
-Conferences are a good time for parents and teachers to discuss your child's development, and for the teacher to gather information that will help him or her to support you as the parent.
+Conferences are offered twice a year, in the Fall and Spring.
+Throughout the year developmental assessments of your child are completed using the OUNCE for Infants and Toddlers and the Work Sampling for Preschoolers, these are reviewed with the family as well as other relevant work.
+Conferences are a good time for parents and teachers to discuss your child’s development, and for the teacher to gather information that will help him or her to support you as the parent.
 Teachers are also available on an as-needed basis whenever you have a question or concern.

 Events scheduled throughout the year specifically aimed for our families include: Fall Family Fun Night, Parent Breakfasts, Family Carnival, Parent Workshops, and Book Fairs.
 We are proud of these special events and offer them as an "extra" to our families.